linode/docs/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections.md

 Scenario: You have a certificate that is valid for multiple domains, such as a wildcard certificate or a certificate using *SubjectAltName*.

-In this scenario, the directives in the `http { }` block given [above](/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections/#configure-your-http-block) stay the same.
+In this scenario, the directives in the `http` block given [above](/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections/#configure-your-http-block) stay the same.
 You'll need two separate configuration files in `/etc/nginx/conf.d/`, one for each site the credentials will protect.
 In them it is necessary to specify the IP address for each site with the `listen` directive.
 You do not want to use `default_server` if you have two different websites with different IPs.

 1. The sites `example1.com`, `example2.com` are served using the same certificate and key we placed into `/root/certs/example.com/` [earlier](/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections/#credentials-storage-location).